How to Hire UX Designers: What Works and What Doesn’t (A Designer’s Perspective)

 - Knowledge of basic principles of psychology and their application in UX design;

 - Understanding the importance of design metrics.

 So as we’ve discussed what skills are needed for a UX designer, let’s move on where to look for designers.

 If it's your first time looking for a designer, you might not know where to start at all.
 Fortunately, we have a couple of tips for that.

 Platforms with references

 In a perfect world, when you start looking for an answer on how to hire a UI/UX designer, a friend or a colleague will immediately recommend you one.
 That is how it works with many other specialists at least, like hairdressers, dentists, and so on.
 But if you don’t happen to know the right person, consider visiting reference platforms.
-For example, some of our favorite clients came from Clutch, a B2B reference website.
+For example, you may check B2B reference websites like Clutch or Designrush.
 If you are looking for freelance UX designers with reviews, check platforms like Upwork, Fiverr, 99designs.

 Although LinkedIn does not work for all professions, with UX designers you can give it a try.
 To get an idea of what a perfect candidate would look like, find accounts of experienced designers who work for companies that are a point of reference for you.
 On LinkedIn, you can see work paths and references, while most designer profiles would have a link to portfolios.

 Behance is the ultimate designer pool.
 This website focuses on the most important thing, the designer's portfolio, and there are tons of great design cases.

 The format of Behance cases encourages people to share all the working process, behind-the-scenes, when designers showcase their works and explain their choices, and how they influenced the final result, and so on.
 Be sure to read this part carefully.
 The things that you should be paying attention to are: how the user research was done, how the user flow was improved, and how much design relates to the business goals.